 Reviewing scan results

-After an automatic scan completes, navigate to WPConsent >> Scanner.
+After an automatic scan completes, go back to the Scanner tab on the same page.
 The Scan Overview section shows updated statistics:

 When a scan is due, the process works like this: